alcprince/ALC_EXP2---NumPy-2-ECE-A/README.md

 ```

 <b>div_by_3.npy (Divisible by 3 Problem)</b><br>
 A Python script where it creates a 10 x 10 array on which the elements are all the squared values of the first positive 100 integers.
-With this array, it then creates a different array where it finds the elements that are divisible by 3.
+With this array, it then creates a different array where it finds the elements that are divisible by 3 on the original 10 x 10 array.

 The newly created array where it displays all the elements divisible by 3 would be saved as <u>'div_by_3.npy'</u>